 The best way to get started is to download the Micromite User Manual or the firmware from the download section below.
-The manual runs to over 65 pages and includes all that you need to know about programming and using the Micromite.
+The manual runs to almost 80 pages and includes all that you need to know about programming and using the Micromite.

 The cost is zero, so why not give it a go?